Best Pumpkin picking in Essex 2020

 Pumpkin picking is free at Hurley’s Pumpkin Forest, you just pay for your pumpkins, which range from 50p to £5 for the giant ones.
 I wouldn’t say there was much forest there but the pumpkin trails are wide and there is a wide variety to choose from, including white pumpkins (very Instagram-friendly!) and funny shaped root vegetables that Finn found fascinating.
 Some of them are hidden under the small pine trees (the farm transforms into a Christmas Tree farm from November), and Finn loved trying to pick the most difficult ones.

 It’s really muddy (especially after some rain) so bring your wellies or hiking boots and spare shoes for the car.
 The ground where the pumpkins are found is not pram-friendly, so little babies are better in a carrier.
 Wheelbarrows are free to use on the farm and Finn enjoyed pushing them around, although there were quite a few instances where it tipped over and all the pumpkins fell out!
-At the pay point for the pick-your-own-pumpknins, there is also a little shop with carving tools, decorations and other Halloween items – all very reasonably priced.
-The Halloween forest is usually on every day in October, but the 2020 schedule may differ due to social distancing.
-Specific information on the event is yet to be announced.
+At the pay point for the pumpkins, there is also a little shop with carving tools, decorations and other Halloween items – all very reasonably priced.
+The Pumpkin Forest is usually on every day in October, but this year, visits must be pre-booked online due to social distancing.

 Woodham Road Battlesbridge, Wickford SS11 7QL